 A vegetarian version of the Green Bean stew, this dish is often consumed with Lebanese vermicelli rice and comes in 2 different versions: cooked with tomato sauce or without it with a flare of lemon juice.

-Note: Some in Lebanon called this dish Fasoulia bil zeit; not to confuse with the dish below.
+Note: Some in Lebanon called this dish Fasoulia bil zeit; not to confuse it with the dish below.

 In this Lenten version of the baked Kibbeh, the recipe uses mashed pumpkin instead of meat, and Burghul (wheat).
 The center layer (filling) is usually a cooked blend of spinach (or chard), onion, chickpeas, and the added option of walnuts; with some slight variations depending on the recipe.